Aqualung (album): Release

 In April 1971, Aqualung peaked at number four on the UK Album Chart; when the CD version was released in 1996, it reached number 52.
-It peaked at No. 7 on the Billboard' North American pop albums chart; the single "Hymn 43" hit No. 91 on the Billboard Hot 100 chart.
-The album would go on to sell over seven million copies, and is the band's best-selling album.
-Aqualung was one of only two Jethro Tull albums released in quadraphonic sound, the other being War Child (1974).
-The quadraphonic version of "Wind Up", which is in a slightly higher key, is included on the later CD reissue of the album as "Wind Up (quad version)".
+It peaked at No. 7 on the Billboard's North American pop albums chart; the single "Hymn 43" hit No. 91 on the Billboard Hot 100 chart.
+The album went on to sell over seven million copies, and is the band's best-selling album.
+Aqualung was one of Jethro Tull's albums that were released in quadraphonic sound.
+The quadraphonic version of "Wind Up", which is in a slightly higher key, is included on a later CD reissue of the album as "Wind Up (quad version)".

 The single "Hymn 43" was released on 14 August 1971, and reached number 91 on the Billboard Hot 100 charts, spending two weeks in the chart.
 The song was the first single to chart by the band in the United States.
 It was later included in the video game Rock Band 2 as downloadable content; which also featured the album's title track.